-3.2.
 Cleanup memory

 In addition to being able to generate the rules to solve a matrix, the model should improve at this process given practice.
 We accomplish this by adding a cleanup memory, a system which stores certain values and, when given a noisy version of those values as input, outputs the clean version stored in memory.
-A cleanup memory can be implemented in neurons by creating a network that contains neural populations tuned to respond only to certain inputs and output the clean version of those values (Stewart, Tang, & Eliasmith, 2009).
-We incorporate a cleanup memory in this model by storing the past rules the system has induced.
-The current rule generated by the network, which will be perturbed by neural noise and the details of the particular Raven's matrix, is passed through this cleanup memory, and if the cleanup memory contains a similar rule, then that clean version of the rule is output (see Fig. 4).
+A cleanup memory can be implemented in neurons by creating a network which contains neural populations tuned to respond only to certain inputs and output the clean version of those values (Stewart et al., 2009).
+We implement a cleanup memory in this model by storing the past rules the system has induced.
+The current rule generated by the network, which will be perturbed by neural noise and the details of the particular Raven's matrix, is passed through this cleanup memory, and if the cleanup memory contains a similar rule then that clean version of the rule is output.